grumpy-systems/website/content/posts/2025/extending-a-ups-with-a-power-station.md

 Second, this solves all the problems with communication.
 In an outage, the power station will transfer to it's internal battery and power the other UPS and the load.
-In my case, once the power station is dead the lead battery will take over for about 20-30 minutes.
-In that time, I get the normal UPS health alerts and eventual graceful shutdowns like I did before.
+Once the power station is dead the lead battery will take over and report a normal grid outage to whatever software you use.
+Once those batteries are low, you can trigger a normal shutdown as you did before.

 If your power station outputs a pure sine wave, the lead UPS will only trip for a second while the power transfers from the grid to the power station's battery